confng/confng/README.md

 ## Requirements

-- Java 8 or later
+- Java 11 or later
-- TestNG (for test integration)
+- TestNG (optional - only needed for special TestNG integration features)

 ## Roadmap